Table of Contents

 Jesus Christ is no ordinary rabbi.
 Not only because He was the Son of God, but also because of how He turned simple everyday life into extraordinary parables.
 These Parables of Jesus convey spiritual truth for everyone to see and hear.
 It was Jesus’ way of telling His message to the poor and rich, young and old, sick and well.
 So if you want to learn more about God’s mercy and love through the parables, go ahead and continue reading!

 Back when we were all kids, our teachers used to tell stories through word pictures or illustrations, right?
 They spoke in a way that helped us understand a story better because again, we were kids and we don’t know much yet.
 It’s like they spoke in our language so we can be able to picture what the story is all about.
 Our teachers had a way of capturing our imaginations.
 Jesus Christ did the same thing through what we call the parables.

-Parables are stories taken from the everyday lives of people with which Jesus Christ turned into a response of God’s love and truth.
+Parables are stories taken from the everyday lives of people with which Jesus Christ turned into a response to God’s love and truth.
 These are simple relatable stories that produce different spiritual lessons.
 Jesus taught by using various pictures and illustrations that have hidden deeper meanings so that people can apply them in their real life.

 In addition, a parable is not just any kind of a simple story that creates moral lessons.
 Jesus also had a way of twisting the plots so it can turn from a very familiar experience to a remarkable comparison which later on expands the imaginations of His audience, paving a way for a further reflection of the parable.